 “Paying Till It Hurts.”
 “United States Comes in Last Again on Health.”
-There are many articles like these detailing the human cost of the US healthcare system.
+There are many articles like these detailing the human cost of the United States health care system.
 Intellectually, I understood the potential devastation that a lack of health insurance could bring to so many Americans.
-But it wasn’t until 2012 that I viscerally felt just how healthcare policies made in faraway Washington affected the lives of so many.
+But it wasn’t until 2012 that I viscerally felt just how health care policies made in faraway Washington affected the lives of so many.

 That past was riddled with predatory insurance companies who justified actions like denying insurance due to uncontrollable pre-existing conditions, or increasing rates based on gender alone.
 That is not a clear and level playing field.
 According to the Kaiser Family Foundation, pre-ACA 52 million human could have been declined from coverage due to pre-existing conditions.
 Fifty-two million people like Henry were trapped in jobs for fear of losing insurance.

 But let’s dive into the weeds of that data point.
 At any point in time, those 52 million were insured.
 They had coverage.
 The point, then, isn’t that they didn’t have coverage and thus we must have the ACA.
 The point is that those 52 million Americans deserve, in a free and fair marketplace, to move from plan to plan when it most benefits their health.
 Could this introduce instability into the market?
 Maybe.
 But having millions of uninsured treat the emergency department like their primary care doctor definitely introduces an untenable burden that the market has proven it cannot bear.
 Trapping people in their plans, the way they were ensnared when pre-existing conditions were used to deny coverage, is a marketplace ruled by fear.
 Not stability.